-Every day people move into a house or apartment, and wish they had done things differently.
+Every day people move into a house or apartment and wish they had done things differently.
 It is not their fault no one filled them in on essential tips.
-For most, it is their first place, so they really do not know what to expect.
+For most, it is their first place, so they do not know what to expect.
 They are just figuring things out as they go and learning from mistakes.
 You don’t have to make these mistakes though.
-This guide will fill you in on all the things you should do prior to moving into your first house or apartment.
+This guide will fill you in on all the things you should do before moving into your first house or apartment.

 - Create an Emergency Kit – You probably already know that you should create an essentials box full of everything you will need to get through the first 24 hours.
 However, you should also pack an emergency box and have it clearly labeled.
 The last thing you need is someone getting cut or stung by a bee while you are moving.
 It is also not fun to deal with a power outage, gas leak, etc., during a move.
 An emergency box will come in handy.
 It should have a first aid kit, candles, matches, flashlights, batteries, etc. You may even have kerosene heaters and lanterns in your box.